The average cost to build a dock is $14,967

 Climate and location: Is your boat on a frozen lake or hurricane-prone coastline?

-Water depth and bed composition: Helps determine the length of piles.
+Water depth and bed composition: Help determine the length of piles.

 Saltwater or freshwater: Each requires different materials and treatments.

-Steel and concrete seawalls run $150 to $600 per linear foot for a basic installation.
-Engineering, permitting, plumbing, and electrical needs will increase that price.
-Residential wood bulkheads tend to fall on the lower end.
+Steel and concrete seawalls cost $150 to $600 per linear foot for a basic installation.
+Engineering, permitting, plumbing, and electrical needs will increase the price.
+Residential wood bulkheads tend to fall on the lower end of the spectrum.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.